Do Go On - 319 - Vincent Gigante, The Oddfather

 But Giganti's lawyers were prepared.

-and they showed reports and testimonies from psychiatrists and psychologists
+and they showed reports and testimonies

 that stated between 1969 and 1995,

-he had been confined 28 times in hospital for treatment of hallucinations.
+he had been confined 28 times in hospital

 They argued he suffered from dementia rooted in organic brain damage.

-So he'd been going every year for 25 years,
+So he'd been going every year for 25 years, spending a little bit of time in hospital.

-so if the day came, he could say...
+So if the day came, he could say...

-Check out my receipts.
+Check out my receipt.

 Yeah, check it out.